• The KBOX project

 procedure written up anywhere.
 For the sake of example, I will describe

 building and installing a simple telnet server,

 that will let me log into my Xoom tablet remotely.
 I'll describe

 installation first, because there are plenty of pre-built binaries

 floating around the Web and not everybody wants to install a compiler

 vim or whatever.

-The method I'm describing has been tested on Android Honeycomb (3.x) tablets.
+The method I'm describing has been tested on Android versions 3.x and later.

 It might work on other devices, but I haven't tried.
 Android is moving

 so quickly that, by the time you read this, the method may no longer work.